chelseanbr/between-the-lines-hotels/README.md

 Trainable params: 1,320,739
 Non-trainable params: 0
 ```
-#### After much experimentation, I started with a simple architecture that included only the embedding layer, and ended up adding the following layers for the following purposes:
+#### I started with a simple architecture that included only the embedding layer, a single non-birectional LSTM layer, and the last dense layer with "softmax" activation to output class probabilities.
+After much experimentation, I ended up adding the following layers for the following purposes:
+1. Dropout layers - Added multiple for regularization to prevent the model from quickly overfitting the training data, which it tended to do
+2. Convolutional and pooling layers - Dramatically sped up the training time by added a filtering effect to reduce features
+3. Added 3 stacked bidirectional LSTM layers with dropout (0.2) and recurrent dropout (0.2) because I saw adding more layers and dropout improved my evaluation metrics and prevented too much overfitting

 #### The model took 19116.94s or about 5.3 hours to train.